Takeaways: Election denier wins, bad behavior dooms Cawthorn

 And in Pennsylvania’s GOP race for governor, Trump’s endorsed candidate, the far-right Doug Mastriano, easily won the nomination — though he was already well ahead in the polls when Trump weighed in just days before the primary.

 His nod was widely seen as an effort to hedge his bets and guarantee a victory in the state in case his endorsed candidate for Senate, celebrity heart surgeon Mehmet Oz, loses his race.
-Oz and former hedge fund CEO David McCormick were virtually tied late Tuesday, with more votes left to be counted.
+Oz and former hedge fund CEO David McCormick were virtually tied early Wednesday, with more votes left to be counted.

 Trump had suffered a loss last week when Charles Herbster, his endorsed candidate in Nebraska’s gubernatorial primary, finished second after being accused late in the campaign of groping young women.
+And Trump whiffed once Tuesday, when his pick of Idaho Lt.
+Gov. Janice McGeachin failed to defeat Gov. Brad Little in that state’s primary.
 Trump is facing down another possible defeat in next week’s high-stakes governor’s primary in Georgia, where his candidate is trailing in both polls and fundraising.

 ELECTION DENIALIST WINS KEY REPUBLICAN PRIMARY